DwanevanderSluis/SEL/sellibrary/main/readme.md

 To edit docker image
 vi Dockerfile

-x_To copy files into the correct places for the docker image ./refresh.sh
+To copy files into the correct places for the docker image, run ./copy_files_here.sh from project root/files_for_docker

-from /Users/dsluis/PycharmProjects/TX-Jupiter-Notebooks/UCL_COMPGB99

 # washington post